b0wter/BatchStarter/README.md

 Runs command and arranges windows properly (Windows only).

 # How to
+To compile this you need .Net 4.7.
+Precompiled binaries are available [here](https://github.com/b0wter/BatchStarter/releases).
 You need to specify which commands to run in a json file.
 Here is an example:
 ```
 [